ML Workbench On-Prem

 If you are new to TigerGraph, we recommend running TigerGraph Server and the Workbench together in a sandbox container.
 The sandbox image comes with a free version of TigerGraph preloaded with a sample data set and ML Workbench preconfigured.

-If you already have a running TigerGraph instance, you can install ML Workbench on your machine as a standalone application.
+If you already have a running TigerGraph instance, you can install ML Workbench on your Linux or MacOS machine as a standalone application.

 If you already have your own TigerGraph instance and a JupyterLab server, either self-hosted or on a cloud machine learning environment, you can download our Python library and Jupyter extension to integrate the Workbench with your JupyterLab.